-15 Source: U.S. Census, 1970, 1980, 1990, 2000; WI DOA, 2004; ECWRPC
+&lt;sup>15 Source: U.S. Census, 1970, 1980, 1990, 2000; WI DOA, 2004; ECWRPC

 Since migration has played such an important role in Waushara County population growth, migration rates are expected to significantly impact future population growth.
-An examination of past growth trends in the Town of Oasis indicate that decades of growth occurred during periods of high net in-migration and periods of population decline occurred during periods of low net in-migration.
+An examination of past growth trends in the Town of Richford indicate that decades of growth occurred during periods of high net in-migration and periods of population decline occurred during periods of low net in-migration.
 These historic population fluctuations are carried forward in the population forecasts for the Town (Table 2-1 and 2-2, Appendix A Table A-20).

-Even though the population is not expected to increase in the Town, an increase in demand for services and land consumption may be still needed.
+Population growth in the Town will result in an increase in demand for services and land consumption.
 The density of settlement, coupled with the amount and location of land consumed for housing, commercial and industrial uses will impact service costs.
 Additional development will decrease the amount of open space.
 Development choices will also impact the economic vitality of the agricultural and forestry sectors.

 Table A-20, Appendix A presents population estimates for Waushara County through 2030.
 These population projections are based on a combination of average growth trends over the last four decades, anticipated growth patterns developed by DOA, and anticipated impacts from the new Redgranite Correctional Facility.
-At the County level it is assumed that the largest population gains will occur during the first decade and will taper off during the second decade.
-At the Town level the population is expected to decline.
-However, as noted earlier, growth rates (both negative and positive) can shift quickly in smaller communities and migration can vary substantially based on factors within and outside of communities.
-As a result, it is recommended that the Town of Oasis review their population projections every five years to determine if their population change is following anticipated trends or if growth trends are shifting.
+It is assumed that the largest population gains will occur during the first decade and will taper off during the second decade.
+However, as noted earlier, growth rates can shift quickly in smaller communities and migration can vary substantially based on factors within and outside of communities.
+As a result, it is recommended that the Town of Richford review their population growth every five years to determine if their population change is following anticipated trends or if growth trends are shifting.

-The Town of Oasis is expected to lose 16 percent of its population or 65 people between 2000 and 2030 (Figure 1-5).
-This change is the opposite of Waushara County which is expected to grow by 21.6 percent between 2000 and 2030.
+The Town of Richford is expected to grow 26.8 percent between 2000 and 2030 or from 588 to 746 (Figure 1-5).
+This change is greater than Waushara County's expected growth of 21.6 percent between 2000 and 2030.